Policy and Procedure Name:

 conflicting accident description and parts of body injured;

-be clarified;
+clarified;

 d.
 Request

-selection of the correct NCCI classification code, if necessary;
+of the correct NCCI classification code, if necessary;

-Explain what specific evidence the IW needs to provide in order for BWC
+what specific evidence the IW needs to provide for BWC to determine the claim;

 f.

-the MCO obtain from the treating physician;
+MCO to obtain from the treating physician;

 policy and procedure for additional information.